rohitsuratekar/CardioPipeLine/README.md

  desired folder.

-After that only thing you need to do is change `config/config.yaml` and `samples.csv` file according to your system. and then run following in the repository folder
+After that only thing you need to do is change `config/config.yaml` and `config/samples.csv` file according to your system. and then run following in the repository folder

 `
 snakemake --core all
 `

 Above command will essentially perform everything for you, from downloading file from NCBI to making quantification :)